 "It has taken me several designing decades to learn that the true test of an interior design professional is not how much he can spend on a project but rather how much he can do with how little he can spend."

-For the past three decades, Sean Michael Waters has been an award winning designer who has thrived in New York City as a highly creative and dedicated interior design professional.
-If those decades were viewed on a timeline, they would tell a rich story of ambition and a cured passion for what he considers his greatest gift - his limitless creativity.
+For the past three decades, Sean Michael Waters has been an award winning designer who has thrived in New York City area as a highly creative and dedicated interior design professional.
+If those decades were to be viewed on a timeline, they would tell a rich story of ambition and a cured passion for what he considers his greatest gift - his limitless creativity.

-His professional journey began during his last semester at NYSID with a very lucky part time position in the design library of the very prestigious interior architectural firm of Kohn Pedersen Fox Conway (a division of KPF).
-Upon graduation, he quickly realized that his heart was in residential interior design and he pursued and landed a job with the small boutique traditional firm of Steven M. Park, Inc.
+Sean's professional journey began during his last semester at NYSID.
+He landed a part time position within the design library of one of the nineteen eighties interior architectural leaders, Kohn Pedersen Fox Conway (a division of KPF).
+Upon graduation however, he was quick to realize that his heart wasnt really in contract interior design becuase his true passion really was in residential design.
+He stayed with KPFC while he actively pursued his next employment opportunity.

 THE CAREER BEFORE THE "CAREER"